yan-khonski-it/docs/docs/orleans/overview.md

 ## The "Actor Model"

 Orleans is based on the "actor model".
 The actor model originated in the early 1970s and is now a core component of Orleans.
-The actor model is a programming model in which each _actor_ is a lightweight, concurrent, immutable object that encapsulates a piece of state and corresponding behavior.
+The actor model is a programming model in which each _actor_ is a lightweight, concurrent object that encapsulates a piece of state and corresponding behavior.
 Actors communicate exclusively with each other using asynchronous messages.
 Orleans notably invented the _Virtual Actor_ abstraction, wherein actors exist perpetually.

 > [!NOTE]
 > Actors are purely logical entities that _always_ exist, virtually.
 An actor cannot be explicitly created nor destroyed, and its virtual existence is unaffected by the failure of a server that executes it.
 Since actors always exist, they are always addressable.